Monique Serbu | December 11, 2018

 However, some repeaters can exacerbate latency or lag times on a Wi-Fi connection because the data has to go through one more step as it moves between the modem and the device.
 While the lag won’t noticeably disrupt web browsing, it may impede live online gaming or streaming.

 An internet extender differs from the other two options discussed here.
 Rather than broadcasting a wireless signal, powerline extenders work by sending internet signals along the electric wiring already present in a home.
 By using the existing electrical wiring, the extender creates a reliable wired internet connection without the need for an Ethernet cable.

 Extenders are easy to set up.
 Simply connect one of two units to your modem/router combination and then plug it into a nearby power outlet.
 Next, connect the second unit to a plug in the area with poor Wi-Fi connectivity.
 Run a second cable to your wireless-enabled device or to another router to transmit a second wireless network.

 Some extenders double as repeaters, which allows them to broadcast a cloned Wi-Fi signal without the need for an additional wireless router.

 Powerline extenders are optimized for use in newer homes or buildings that have obstruction-related Wi-Fi issues.
 Because these adapters can carry wired Internet through thick walls, they provide a smart way to transmit a connection to rooms that are far away from a building’s main router.

 Even with all of these benefits, an extender is not a perfect solution for everyone.
 Older homes with older wiring can experience a significant slowdown using an extender.

-The device you choose to help strengthen a weak Wi-Fi connection will depend a lot on your personal network arrangement and where you’re trying to broadcast service to.
-Use the above information to help guide your decision so that you can start making the most of your wireless Internet connection.
+The device you choose to help strengthen a weak Wi-Fi connection will depend on your network arrangement and where you’re trying to broadcast service.
+Use the above information to guide your decision and make the most of your wireless internet connection.